astronomer/docs/astro/configure-deployment-resources.md

 #### Limitations

-- Tasks take longer to start and this causes task latency.
+- Tasks take longer to start, which can cause task latency.
-- PersistentVolumes (PVs) are not supported on Pods launched in an Astro cluster.
+- PersistentVolumes (PVs) are not supported on Pods launched in an Astro cluster
 - The `pod_template_file` argument is not supported on Pods launched in an Astro cluster.
-If you use the `pod_template_file` argument, the DAG is rejected and a broken DAG error message appears in teh Airflow UI.
-Astronomer recommends using `python-kubernetes-sdk`.
-See [Astro Python SDK ReadTheDocs](https://astro-sdk-python.readthedocs.io/en/stable/).
+If you use the `pod_template_file` argument, the DAG is rejected and a broken DAG error message appears in the Airflow UI.

+If you want to run only specific tasks in a Kubernetes Pod, consider using the [KubernetesPodOperator](kubernetespodoperator.md).

 ### Update the Deployment executor